Creating a referral

 FCR won't let me create a referral for this family.
 The family needs its DCS case number first.
 Add it to the family record, then return to the referral.

 I couldn't activate — it said something was missing.
-Activation requires at least one covered member and at least one authorized service.
-FCR points you to whichever step needs attention.
+Activation requires at least one covered member, at least one authorized service, and exactly one primary recipient.
+FCR points you to whichever one needs attention.

 I had to stop partway through.
 Did I lose my work?
 No. After the first couple of steps the referral is saved as pending intake.
 Find it on the Referrals list and continue.